NikKowPHP/social-brain/chapters/chapter-1.md

    b) Ensuring the tone is supportive and empathetic.
 The email is written to acknowledge everyone's hard work and to minimize feelings of frustration or demotivation.
    c) Getting the difficult news out as quickly as possible to manage the fallout.
 The email is direct and protective, establishing the non-negotiable reality of the situation.

-**4. You are listening to a friend describe a complex personal problem.
-As they speak, your dominant mental activity is:**
+**4. A close family member calls you, upset after a bad day.
+As they describe their problem, your dominant mental activity is:**

    a) Structuring the problem and trying to architect a solution.
 You are organizing their story into a logical framework to identify the most efficient way to fix it.
    b) Feeling their emotional state along with them.
 You are imagining what it must be like to be in their shoes, connecting with their feelings of frustration or sadness.